gcause/OpenNNFX/README.md

 Also note the source code provided here is purely for educational purposes to help short-cut the learning curve associated with each trading platform.
 Trading as you know has risks and you should not trade with money you cant afford to lose.
-Please read the <a href="https://opennnfx.com/disclaimer/" target="_new">disclaimers and risk page</a> before using the software.
+Please read the <a href="https://opennnfx.com/disclaimer/" target="_blank">disclaimers and risk page</a> before using the software.

 The source code is the intellectual property of and copyright Newhaven Resources Pty.
 Ltd. and your use of the code in this repository is bound by the terms and conditions contained in our
-<a href="https://github.com/gcause/OpenNNFX/blob/master/LICENSE" target="_new">License Agreement</a>.
+<a href="https://github.com/gcause/OpenNNFX/blob/master/LICENSE" target="_blank">License Agreement</a>.

 Your coninued use of this software, in any way, serves as your acknowledgement and representation that you have read and agree to the terms and conditions of our License Agreement and understand